uwescience-open-badges/Rokem-Landau-The-interaction-of-orientation-specific-surround-suppression-and-visual-spatial-atten/README.md

 The reason for this is that I would not consider a GitHub URL persistent.

+I recommend the authors have a more distinct disclosure statement, perhaps with a subheading.
+For this one, it was a sentence in the results section.

 This review took about 15 minutes.

 ## Reviewer 2